GaiaMarangon/PhD-SP_Eigenstates/ReadMe.md

   - fit of local extrema (peaks) of the eigenfunction, in linear scale and in log-log scale.
   - mid-range fitted velocity curve.

-  Notice that all results elaborations (except for slices plots) are repeated and refined in a separated `PYTHON` code.
+  Notice that all results elaborations (except for slices plots) are repeated and refined in the  `ExcitedScalings` folder.

+## 5. The `ExcitedScalings` folder
+This folder contains the systematic analysis on the eigenstates to characterize how they scale with the excitation index $n$.
+- the `NumParam.py` file summarized all the heuristic laws derived in the analysis and the associated numerical values.
+- the `excitedScalings.ipynb` notebook collects all the code performing the analysis.

+### The `excitedScalings.ipynb` notebook
+The first cell is necessary for the setting.
+Each other cell of this notebook is designed to be independent from the others.
+The structure is the following:
+- eigenvalues
+- plot of the eigenstate
+  - single eigenstate
+  - sample eigenstates
+  - magnified views
+- eigenfunctions
+  - nodes patterns scaling laws
+  - local extrema scaling laws
+  - approximate eigenfunction
+- eigenpotential
+- eigenvelocity
+  - scaling laws
+  - universality
+  - approximate eigenvelocity
+- WKB approximation